Geometric Dilations and Operator Annuli: Introduction

 for all $\psi\in R(\AA_r).$

-The collection \df{$\SSA_r$} of operators with $\AA_r$ as a spectral set is both a family in the sense of Agler and a dilation family.
-The statement of Agler's dilation theorem essentially identifies the normal operators with the spectrum in the boundary of $\AA_r$ as the dilation boundary of $\SSA_r.$ The proof actually identifies the Agler boundary of $\SSA_r$ in terms of the bundle shifts for $\AA_r.$
+The collection \df{$\SSA_r$} is both a family in the sense of Agler and a dilation family.
+The statement of Agler's dilation theorem essentially identifies the normal operators with the spectrum in the boundary of $\AA_r$ as the dilation boundary of $\SSA_r.$

 A normal operator with spectrum in the boundary of $\PA_r$ has, up to unitary equivalence, the form

 where $U_{\pm 1}$ are unitary operators.
 As noted in \cite{BY,TsPA}, there are the proper inclusions